CumulusNetworks/docs/content/cumulus-vx/KVM.md

 - **KVM** works exclusively with QEMU and performs hardware acceleration for x86 VMs with Intel and AMD CPUs.
 The pair is often called KVM/QEMU or just KVM.
 - **QEMU** is a machine emulator that allows the host machine to emulate the CPU architecture of the guest machine.
 Because QEMU does not provide hardware acceleration, it works well with KVM.

+## Create VMs with KVM, QEMU, and Libvirt

 1. Install QEMU/KVM.
 Refer to the {{<exlink url="http://www.qemu-project.org/download/" text="KVM documentation">}}

 2. Download Cumulus VX disk image for KVM from the {{<exlink url="https://cumulusnetworks.com/products/cumulus-vx/download/" text="Cumulus Networks website">}}.